ypan887/inventory_client/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ypan887/inventory_client/badge.svg?branch=master)](https://coveralls.io/github/ypan887/inventory_client?branch=master)

 # Introduction
 This is a client app for my Inventory api.
-You can find the api [here](https://github.com/ypan887/inventory_api)
+It can be used to manage inventory.

 Right now, the app is able to interact with categories, products and customers resources from the api.